quarterback/join.tts.gsa.gov/pages/hiring-process.md

 -----

 ## Application
-When you apply for a role at TTS, you’ll need to submit a government-style resume, which includes much more detail than a private-sector resume.
+When you apply for a role at TTS, you’ll need to submit a [government-style resume](ADD LINK), which includes much more detail than a private-sector resume.

 [Veterans’ Preference](http://www.fedshirevets.gov/job/vetpref/index.aspx) is applied for candidates who are veterans and have claimed their veteran status.

 ### How we collect and review applications
 We collect applications during the period specified in the job posting.
-After the application window has closed (generally within 7-14 days), we review and evaluate all applications at the same time.
+After the application window has closed (generally within 5-14 days), we review and evaluate all applications at the same time.
 The way we collect and review applications depends on the role and the type of hiring authority being used.

 **Competitive Service:** Applications are collected via usajobs.gov and reviewed by the General Services Administration (GSA) Human Resources team, our parent federal agency’s human resources office.